edheltzel/flightdeck-esbuild/README.md

 ### [ ‍🚀 Deployments ](#deployments)

-Deployments for this project are completely up to you and your needs, we are fans of Cloudflare Pages, which is why you'll find a `.node-version` file, [Cloudflare Pages currently supports Node v18.17.1](https://developers.cloudflare.com/pages/configuration/language-support-and-tools/#supported-languages-and-tools).
-We also provide a `netlify.toml` file that will work out-of-the-box with Netlify.
-Some other popular options include GitHub Pages, Vercel and Render. **Your call on what you use.**
+Deployments for this project are completely up to you and your needs, we are fans of [Cloudflare Pages](https://pages.cloudflare.com/), which is why you'll find a `.node-version` file, [Cloudflare Pages currently supports Node v18.17.1](https://developers.cloudflare.com/pages/configuration/language-support-and-tools/#supported-languages-and-tools).
+Some other really good and popular options are GitHub Pages, Vercel, Netlify, and Render. **Your call on what you use.**

 ##### Note - Environment Variables